Judge rejects lower bond for suspect charged with killing man who was protecting his girlfriend

-WICHITA FALLS (KFDX/KJTL)— While many other Wichita County murder defendants have recently been granted requests to have their $1 million bonds lowered, one murder defendant was denied a reduction on Friday.
+WICHITA FALLS (KFDX/KJTL)— While many other Wichita County murder defendants have recently been granted requests to have their $1 million bonds lowered, one Monday was denied a reduction.

 30-year-old Patrick Osborn remains jailed on a $1 million dollar bond for murder and a half million dollar bond for aggravated assault.

-On January 10, police said he shot and killed 29-year-old Curtis Day in a home on Pearl Avenue.
+On January 10, police said he shot and killed 29-year-old Curtis Day in a home on Pearl Ave.

 Police said Day’s girlfriend, who was wounded, said Day threw his body over her when Osborn began firing multiple shots at her.